 Smooth sailing instantly stopped when it came down to scheduling and content development.
 Safe to say the honeymoon phase was over (lol).
 Because we also work our 9-5 — which fuels our side hustles — it was hard for us to come home and solely focus on creating content for Hustl Works.
 We found ourselves sitting down sipping and twirling wine while discussing our day 🍷.
 It doesn't seem all that productive now.
 You're correct; it's not, especially when you add in kids!

 Our schedules didn't often align.
-Either events came up, our other businesses took precedent, or there were stressful 9-5 work nights that made you just want to relax.
-This is all while trying to strengthen our relationship (during which half way during the business we ALMOST broke up 🤭).
-All could have been lost in the simple matter of being 2 humans trying to cohabitate.
+Either event came up, our other businesses (side hustles) took precedent, or there were stressful 9-5 work nights that made you want to relax.
+This is all while strengthening our relationship (during which halfway during the business, we ALMOST broke up 🤭).
+All could have been lost in the simple matter of being two humans trying to cohabitate.

 But we worked hard and worked together.
 We put differences aside and focused on what made us strong as a couple — this is what made us better business partners.
 One thing we both know how to do well solves a problem!
 We made a joint calendar and started adding "business dates" to set out time to work on our business (evenings, past the kids' bedtime - have to work in family time too) 🗓.
 We created a content creation and posting schedule that worked for both of us.

 This is how we've been operating for the last 6-months when we got serious about where the business was going and our "plan of attack" for growth.
 Will things get more challenging along the way?
 Probably.
 But something worth having never comes easy, and we're here for the ride 🚘.